anamulhoquewd/uber-clone/README.md

       "fields": [
         {
           "name": "email",
-          "message": "admin not found with this email or phone" },
+          "message": "User not found with this email or phone" },
         { "name": "password", "message": "Password is incorrect" }
       ]